top of page

 15. Movies about failed writers or unemployed actors.
 Also, characters who are struggling actors perform worse during auditions than rank amateurs.

-16. The hero kills thousands of bad guys, only to inexplicably struggle with the morality of killing the chief villain at the end of the story.
+16. The hero kills thousands of bad guys, only to struggle with the morality of killing the chief villain at the end of the story.

 17. Ninety-nine percent of what happens in every horror story (see this), especially the “stupid ending” where the antagonist in the last second doesn’t actually die.

-18. Standard four-part romance story: 1) A couple who doesn't get along is forced to interact, 2) The couple eventually falls in love, 3) The couple breaks up because of some misunderstanding or unfairness, 4) The couple overcomes the problem and is together in the end.
+18. Standard four-part romance story: 1) A couple who doesn't get along is forced to interact, 2) The couple eventually falls in love, 3) The couple breaks up because of some misunderstanding or unfairness, 4) The couple overcomes the problem, and is together in the end.
 (This is a variation of Item 5.)

 19. When protagonists pause while being chased to reminisce, reacquaint each other, kiss, or reevaluate motives, only to have someone killed because of the delay.
 A good example of this is the movie Maze Runner 3: The Death Cure (2018) where there is a lot of standing around looking at each other mid conflicts.
 When I see pauses like this in a movie, I know someone is going to die a needless death.
 I also know the director is an idiot.
 My supporting evidence for this claim is movies that have pauses like this don't do well commercially.
 Stop it, Hollywood!

 20. When one character asks another, "Are you okay?"
 This question is occurring more frequently in movies and on TV.
 Why write an exchange of thoughtful, caring dialogue when you can print out a stiff, three-word question over and over?
-It's happening so often, and with the same "automatic" tone, that it bugs me and takes me out of the story.
+It's happening so often and with the same "automatic" tone that it bugs me and takes me out of the story.

 21. Narration at the beginning and end of movies (see the section on narration below).